Corporal Tibor Rubin

 Cpl.
-Hernandez: We humbly salute you and thank you for your service.
+Rubin: We humbly salute you and thank you for your service.

 Hat tip Home of Heroes